Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 Split evenly into 173 consecutive 23 hour periods of 930,406,150 MonetaryCoinCHI (MCHI) Tokens each.

-## HOW DOES MCHI DISTRIBUTION WORK?
+## HOW DOES THE DISTRIBUTION WORK?
-The MCHI distribution similar in many respects to the MERO distribution.
-At the end of each 23 hour period referred to above, a set number of MonetaryCoinCHI Tokens will be distributed pro-rata amongst all authorized participants, based on the total ETH contributed during those periods, respectively, as follows:
+At the end of each 23 hour period referred to above, a set number of MonetaryCoin Tokens will be distributed pro-rata amongst all authorized participants, based on the total ETH contributed during those periods, respectively, as follows:

-MonetaryCoinCHI Tokens distributed to the participant at the end of the period = a * (b/c)
+MonetaryCoin Tokens distributed to the participant at the end of the period = a * (b/c)

 * a = Total ETH contributed by an authorized participant during the period.
-* b = Total number of MonetaryCoinCHI Tokens available for distribution in the period.
+* b = Total number of MonetaryCoin Tokens available for distribution in the period.
 * c = Total ETH contributed by all authorized participants during the period.

-To participate in the MonetaryCoinCHI Token distribution, you will need to send ETH to the Ethereum MonetaryCoinCHI distribution smart contract (the “MonetaryCoinCHI Distribution Contract”) during a period of your choice.
-The MonetaryCoinCHI Token can only be claimed when such period is completed.
+To participate in the MonetaryCoin Token distribution, you will need to send ETH to the Ethereum MonetaryCoin distribution smart contract (the “MonetaryCoin Distribution Contract”) during a period of your choice.
+The MonetaryCoin Token can only be claimed when such period is completed.
 The minimum contribution amount is 0.01 ETH.

-After a participant calls "withdraw()" MonetaryCoinCHI Token is expected to be automatically transferred to the Ethereum address from which ETH was sent as part of the MonetaryCoinCHI Token distribution.
-MonetaryCoinCHI Token can only be claimed after the period pursuant to which you have participated has ended.
+After a participant calls "withdraw()" MonetaryCoin Token is expected to be automatically transferred to the Ethereum address from which ETH was sent as part of the MonetaryCoin Token distribution.
+MonetaryCoin Token can only be claimed after the period pursuant to which you have participated has ended.

 #### The minimum participation amount is 0.01 ETH.
 If one sends anything other than ETH to the MonetaryCoinCHI Token Distribution Contract, such transaction will be null and void.